At the end of this story I’m going to kill myself. And then die. That’s the way it is. All good things must come to an end, including me.

 —Kim Thuy, author of Vi and Ru

 David Goudreault is a Québécois novelist, poet, columnist, and social worker.
-He is the author of the bestselling La Bête trilogy, which includes La Bête à sa mère (Mama’s Boy, Book*hug, 2018), La Bête et sa cage (Mama’s Boy Behind Bars, Book*hug, 2019), and Abattre la bête (Mama’s Boy: Game Over, Book*hug, 2020).
+He is the author of the bestselling La Bête trilogy, which includes La Bête à sa mère (Mama’s Boy, Book*hug, 2018), La Bête et sa cage (Mama’s Boy Behind Bars, Book*hug, 2019), and Abattre la bête (Mama’s Boy Game Over, Book*hug, 2020).
 He has also published three poetry collections.
 His latest novel is Ta mort à moi.
-He was the first person from Quebec to win the Poetry World Cup in Paris (2011), and he has also received many other awards, including the Médaille de l’Assemblée Nationale (2012), the Prix des Nouvelles Voix de la Littérature (2016), the Prix de la ville de Sherbrooke (2016), the Grand Prix Littéraire Archambault (2016), and the Prix Lèvres Urbaines (2017).
+He has won many awards and in 2011 became the first person from Quebec to win the Poetry World Cup in Paris.
 His work has been published internationally in France and Mexico.
 Goudreault lives in Sherbrooke, Quebec.

 JC Sutcliffe is a writer, translator, and editor who has lived in England, France, and Canada.
 She has reviewed books for the Times Literary Supplement, The Globe and Mail, and the National Post, among others.
 Her recent translations include Mama’s Boy and Mama’s Boy Behind Bars by David Goudreault, Document 1 by François Blais, and Worst Case, We Get Married by Sophie Bienvenu.